EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### Broadside Array (Multi-Element) Antenna
-![Broadside Array (Multi-Element) Antenna)](Types_of_Antenna/Broadside-Array-.jpg) Figure 1.5: Fabricated 5-Element Broadside Array.
+![Broadside Array (Multi-Element) Antenna)](Types_of_Antenna/Broadside-Array-.jpg) *Figure 1.29: Fabricated 5-Element Broadside Array.
 This high-gain configuration utilizes multiple parallel dipoles fed in-phase to synthesize a highly directive radiation beam.
 This prototype demonstrates the principle of narrow-beamwidth propagation perpendicular to the array axis, a core concept in long-range telecommunications and radar systems.*

 #### Theory & Function
 A broadside array consists of several identical dipole elements arranged in a parallel line.